Angel (Halle Bailey song)

-"Angel" is the debut solo single by American singer-songwriter Halle.
-The song was released on August 4, 2023, as the lead single from her debut studio album, Love?... or Something Like It (2025).
+"Angel" is the debut solo single by American singer-songwriter Halle Bailey.
+The song was released on 4 August 2023, as the lead single from her debut studio album, Love?... or Something Like It (2025).
 The song was nominated at the 66th Annual Grammy Awards for Best R&B Song.

 Background and release

-Halle first teased her solo song on December 31, 2022, for Genius.com through her Instagram Stories.
+Bailey first teased her solo song on 31 December 2022, for Genius.com through her Instagram Stories.
 She posted a clip from the studio, where she sang along to the dreamy instrumental on the track.
-On July 31, 2023, Halle posted a short clip for "Angel" to her YouTube channel and social media, which featured a montage of childhood home videos and clips of recent solo performances set to the track's instrumental.
+On 3 July 2023, Bailey posted a short clip for "Angel" to her YouTube channel and social media, which featured a montage of childhood home videos and clips of recent solo performances set to the track's instrumental.
 The teaser closed with the quote, "Angels make a way somehow."

 Composition

 The song was produced by Theron "NeffU" Feemster and features R&B and gospel sounds.
-Halle explained the meaning of the song and its writing process:"With everything I've gone through the past 3-4 years, suddenly finding myself in this bubble of all these eyes and new opinions, it was easy for me to feel doubt in myself and who I was.
+Bailey explained the meaning of the song and its writing process:"With everything I've gone through the past 3-4 years, suddenly finding myself in this bubble of all these eyes and new opinions, it was easy for me to feel doubt in myself and who I was.
 This song for me was my climb out of those feelings, a mantra and promise to myself that the work I’m doing here on earth matters and that I matter.
 I wanted to be able to embrace and be proud of myself and who I am naturally through and through.
 I hope other brown and Black girls and everyone in general feel embraced, respected, and inspired hearing the words of this song".